 A final important quality is the stone’s weight.
 Cubic zirconia is 75% heavier than diamonds.
 As such, it can be uncomfortably heavy to wear, and you’ll need stronger, heavier metal settings to support the gemstone.

-In contrast, diamonds and other lab grown diamond alternatives are lighter.
+In contrast, diamonds and other lab grown diamond simulants are lighter.
 They don’t just look clear and pure; they feel like it, too.
 You can find engagement rings, earrings, and even statement necklaces with elegant, light settings and opulent diamond simulants, and they will still be a joy to wear.

 Choosing a Diamond to Last a Lifetime

 Diamond jewelry is an incredibly personal purchase.
 No one else can tell you which stone to choose, or why.
-But when you are shopping for diamonds and diamond alternatives, consider the wealth of options available today and weigh them on the following factors: quality, appearance, longevity, price, and environmental impact.
+But when you are shopping for diamonds and diamond simulants, consider the wealth of options available today and weigh them on the following factors: quality, appearance, longevity, price, and environmental impact.

 When choosing an engagement ring or another piece of jewelry, take the time to research your choice of diamond substitutes and alternatives.
 Don’t be afraid to ask your jeweler lots of questions!
 Make sure that you are completely happy with your decision.